TylorOP/Django-and-mysql-in-docker/README.md

 Copy and paste the environment variables into it. (as you can't see the file because it is hidden for security)

 Step 4: (Optional) Set Execution Permissions
-If you encounter errors regarding shell execution while running the container, grant execution permissions: chmod +x create_superuser.sh
+If you encounter errors regarding shell execution while running the container, grant execution permissions: <br>
+chmod +x create_superuser.sh

 Step 5: Build and Run Docker Containers